KhanovaSkola/khanovaskola-v3/doc/passwords.md

 -----

 Logged out users may request password reset via email.
-Upon entering their email address, they recive token that logs them in, marks session as TwoStepVerification and opens password change page.
+Upon entering their email address, they receive token that logs them in, marks session as TwoStepVerification and opens password change page.

 Change
 ------